- The Rijksmuseum

 Day 1 UK-Amsterdam

-Travel to Amsterdam and embark Spirit of the Rhine.
+Travel to Amsterdam - a journey from Calais of approximately four hours and 30 minutes - and embark Spirit of the Rhine.
 Enjoy a welcome reception and dinner on board.

 You will remain moored in the city for the next two nights.